rclone/rclone/docs/content/flags.md

-      --s3-max-upload-parts int                      Maximum number of parts in a multipart upload (default 10000) --s3-memory-pool-flush-time Duration           How often internal memory buffer pools will be flushed (default 1m0s) --s3-memory-pool-use-mmap                      Whether to use mmap buffers in internal memory pool --s3-no-check-bucket                           If set, don't attempt to check the bucket exists or create it --s3-no-head                                   If set, don't HEAD uploaded objects to check integrity --s3-no-head-object                            If set, do not do HEAD before GET when getting objects
+      --s3-max-upload-parts int                      Maximum number of parts in a multipart upload (default 10000) --s3-memory-pool-flush-time Duration           How often internal memory buffer pools will be flushed (default 1m0s) --s3-memory-pool-use-mmap                      Whether to use mmap buffers in internal memory pool --s3-might-gzip Tristate                       Set this if the backend might gzip objects (default unset) --s3-no-check-bucket                           If set, don't attempt to check the bucket exists or create it --s3-no-head                                   If set, don't HEAD uploaded objects to check integrity --s3-no-head-object                            If set, do not do HEAD before GET when getting objects